oschwengers/bakta/README.md

 ## Citation

-A manuscript is in preparation.
+A manuscript is not yet in preparation, but might be soon...
 To temporarily cite our work, please transitionally refer to:
 > Schwengers O., Goesmann A. (2020) Bakta: Rapid & standardized annotation of bacterial genomes & plasmids.
 GitHub https://github.com/oschwengers/bakta

 Bakta takes advantage of many publicly available databases.
 If you find any of the data used within Bakta useful, please also be sure to credit the primary source also: